bburns/LanguageModels/docs/report/Report.md

 ---

-During preprocessing the texts were tokenized to the top *nvocab*=10,000 words, then a word embedding matrix *E* was built from the complete GloVe word embedding array of 400,000 words, and set as the weights for the neural network's embedding layer.
+During preprocessing the texts were tokenized to the top *nvocab* words, then a word embedding matrix *E* was built from the complete GloVe word embedding array (which contains 400,000 words), and set as the initial weights for the neural network's embedding layer.

-For the training step, the training sequence of roughly 1.3 million tokens was fed to the network, which was trained for a certain number of epochs - depending on the network configuration each epoch took around 30 minutes.
+For the training step, the training sequence of roughly 1.3 million tokens was fed to the network, which was trained for a certain number of epochs - depending on the RNN configuration each epoch took around 30 minutes.

-During training Keras output the progress is displayed and a generated sequence is displayed before/after each epoch - both the training and validation loss and accuracy are shown during training and at the end of the epoch, e.g. -
+During training Keras output the progress and a generated sequence before/after each epoch - both the training and validation loss and accuracy are shown during training and at the end of the epoch, e.g. -

-\small
+\footnotesize

 ~~~
 Training model...